adnjoo/exercise-tracker/README.md

 if the site loads slowly, try loading the [Heroku back end first](https://pure-ocean-29656.herokuapp.com/exercises)

+Notes:

-hosted on gh-pages. implemented hash router on react instead of browser-router.
+implemented hash router in react to enable gh-pages SPA routing using hashes.